jesusgraterol/fetch-request-node/README.md

   interface IRequestResponse<T> {
     // the HTTP status code extracted from the Response
     code: number;

+    // the message associated with the status code
+    statusText: string;

     // the Response's Headers.
 Useful as some service providers attach important info in the headers
     headers: Headers;